 Take a second to wonder: how is that possible?
 I was initially stumped, and a couple brilliant friends of mine couldn’t think of a concrete explanation off the top of their heads.
 It turns out that this result came from a legitimate real-life study.
 The sample sizes of the different groups were not controlled:

 Okay, that makes sense.
 But the point is that empiricism can easily fail when you treat complex problems as a set of independent variables.

 VC is pretty famous for fitting power law distributions and having skewed samples sizes.
 Replacing large/small kidney stones with a startup-relevant category and Treatment A/B with something a startup is doing, you’ll have a massively uneven set of data points to draw in — this is precisely what opens the door to Simpson’s Paradox.

 I’m currently wondering about specific examples of this playing out in the real world.
 I don’t feel like I have enough experience in VC to come up with something really compelling here.
 Perhaps large founding teams, or “distracted teams” consisting of university professors fit the bill.
-There are few examples of this, especially compared to the number of standard 2-3 cofounders we’re used to so the statistical waters are muddied.
+There are few examples of this, especially compared to the number of standard 2-3 cofounders we’re used to, so the statistical waters are muddied.

 Tomasz Tunguz wrote that this type of thinking can also be applied to finding market opportunities: (In 2013 no less — ahead of the game!)

 The Berkeley example reminds me of the SpaceX’s formation story Elon Musk shared at the D conference this year.
 Musk implicitly knew launching satellites into space would be expensive.
 After all, NASA’s annual budget is about $19B.
 But when Musk and his team analyzed each cost component of a space launch, they found that less than 10% of the costs were the rocket and the fuel and the launch equipment.
 This meant Musk could conceivably reduce the costs of space shipping by 80%.